-Two years later I am still very focused on the Business of APIs and the study of API Evangelism, but I see a new area I would like to track on as well, the Politics of APIs.
+Three years later I am still very focused on the Business of APIs and the study of API Evangelism, but I see another area that needs tracking on as well, the Politics of APIs.
 There is a lot of overlap with the Business of APIs, but I will be paying more attention to:

 - Developers - Developers are one of the most important ingredients in a successful API as well as healthy API industry across all sectors.

 - Access - Make sure we understand distinctions between private, public and “open” APIs, and public and open APIs remain as accessible as possible.

 - Copyright - Identify and combat attempts to copyright API interfaces.

 - Regulation - Understand the government role in the API economy, and the legal issues around APIs.

 In 3 years of studying the Business of APIs I see a need for more discussion around developers, their access to APIs and the legal aspects of deploying and consuming APIs.
 Similar to how I started API Evangelist, I'm picking a target to study--instead of the top 250+ APIs, I'm looking at the top 5 API providers:

 API Evangelist started out as a research blog, and this is what API Voice is--a real-time curation and research platform for me to better understand the politics of the increasingly API driven world around us.